mes32/shift-scheduler/README.md

 # Shift Scheduler
 Create and view a work schedule.
 Managers/employees can view all employee shifts and create a shift.

+You can view a live hosted instance of this project on Heroku: [https://mysterious-tundra-83088.herokuapp.com](https://mysterious-tundra-83088.herokuapp.com)

 ## Utilized Web Stack
 - `User Interface` - React, CSS
 - `Client` - React, Redux, Redux-Saga